-- 1. Using a T10 Torx screwdriver, remove four screws securing the top cover to the VC80x.
-See Figure 130 on page 221. - 2.
-Connect the device to a host computer using a micro USB cable. - On the device, swipe down from the status bar and then touch II. - 4.
-Touch { } Developer options. - 5.
+- 2. Connect the device to a host computer using a micro USB cable. - 3.
+On the device, swipe down from the Status bar to open the Quick Access panel and then touch 🏟. - 4.
+Touch System > Developer options. - 5.
 Slide the switch to the ON position. - 6.
 Touch USB Debugging.
 A check appears in the check box.
 The Allow USB debugging? dialog box appears. - 7.
 Touch OK. - 8.
-On the host computer, open a command prompt window and type: adb devi ces.
+On the host computer, open a command prompt window and type:

+adb devices.